Air Quality Testing

-Our Environmental Consultants (based in Sydney, Newcastle and Melbourne) perform investigations tailored specifically to each client’s needs – ranging from a preliminary survey through to detailed Employee Exposure Assessments, which can determine potential exposure to certain elements such as indoor air quality, noise levels, exposure to chemicals, asbestos etc. Our team will recommend engineering controls, personal protective equipment (PPE) or remedial action as necessary.
+Our Environmental Consultants and Occupational Hygienists (based in Sydney, Newcastle, Brisbane and Melbourne) perform investigations tailored specifically to each client’s needs – ranging from a preliminary survey through to detailed Employee Exposure Assessments, which can determine potential exposure to certain elements such as indoor air quality, noise levels, exposure to chemicals, asbestos etc. Our team will recommend engineering controls, personal protective equipment (PPE) or remedial action as necessary.

 All ADE reports issued include advice and recommendations on whether environmental and/or contract standards are met and if any remedial actions are required.

 ADE Consulting Group have extensive experience in testing the air quality inside buildings.
 There are six key air pollutants to which most Australians are exposed to, these being carbon monoxide, ozone, sulphur dioxide, nitrogen dioxide, lead and particles.
 The exposure levels for these pollutants were determined by the Air NEPM (National Environment Protection Measurement for Ambient Air Quality) standards recommended by the National Environmental Protection Council (NEPC) in 1998 to be legally binding and enforced by the year 2008.
 In addition to the six key air pollutants, ADE Consulting Group can provide monitoring for Air Toxics, these being benzene; formaldehyde; benzo(a)pyrene as a marker for Polycyclic Aromatic Hydrocarbons; toluene; and xylenes.

 The Indoor Air Quality Parameters monitored in our tests are:

 - Diesel Particulate Matter

 In addition to the above, a chimney emissions test is available, which monitors the type and concentration of emission gas streams from chimney stacks or other designated emission points.
 Typically this would test for: